Skovshoved IF

 Skovshoved Idrætsforening, or Skovshoved IF, is a Danish sports club.
-The football team is currently playing in the sixth-tier Copenhagen Series.
+The football team is currently playing in the fifth-tier Denmark Series.
 They play at Skovshoved Idrætspark (also referred to as Banen ved Krøyersvej) in Klampenborg north of Copenhagen.
 Skovshoved IF's most prominent time was earning silver medals in the 1926–27 and 1952–53 seasons of the Danish football championship.
 The badminton team of SIF was three times national champion.